 Steve Rabey is a veteran author and journalist who has published more than 50 books (including the bestsellers “Rachel’s Tears” and “The Lessons of St. Francis”) and written/reported more than 2,000 articles on religion, spirituality, and culture, in dozens of EPA publications as well as The New York Times, Washington Post, Los Angeles Times, etc. Steve was also an instructor at Fuller and Denver seminaries and the U. S. Air Force Academy.

 Bob Smietana is a veteran religion journalist who has investigated megachurch leaders, Christian nonprofits, and leaders of abusive congregations over the past two decades.
-He is the editor-in-chief of Religion News Service, a national news organization focused on nonsectarian coverage of faith, spirituality and values.
+He is senior editor for Religion News Service, a national news organization focused on nonsectarian coverage of faith, spirituality and values.
 He is a past president of the Religion News Association, former religion reporter for the Tennessean in Nashville, and former senior news editor for Christianity Today.

 Lou Ann Sabatier is a solution-oriented advisor who collaborates on strategies and ideas that change the course of ministry and business.
 During her 36+ years of experience as a publisher, trainer, and consultant, Sabatier has been deeply involved in strategic planning, business development, content strategy, business and financial management, audience development, revenue development, digital media, and operations management.
 As principal and lead consultant at Sabatier Consulting, she works with clients to diagnose their needs and offer creative and efficient solutions.